-Definitions of abuse are complex and based in various cultures of child-rearing behaviors, gender and role responsibilities and expectations.
-The primary determination of abuse is that it is dependent on some form of a relationship that is used to meet the need of the more powerful person, either a member of the family, a teacher, or a friend.
+Definitions of abuse are complex and can differ across various cultures according to their child-rearing behaviors, gender and role responsibilities, and expectations.
+The primary determination of abuse is that it is dependent on some form of a relationship that is used to meet the need of the more powerful person, typically either a member of the family, a teacher, or a friend.
 Research guides much of the definitions that are based in understanding the impact of certain behaviors.